SilentRhetoric/WindowSense/Learning Resources.md

 in a browser to design 3D models, I decided to take the plunge into Autodesk's desktop design app [Fusion 360](https://www.autodesk.com/products/fusion-360/overview).
 It it a powerful app with a steep learning curve, but I found [Paul McWhorter's YouTube series](https://www.youtube.com/watch?v=y5tp4QXciK4) extremely helpful as an introduction to the interface and the basics of parametric design.
 The WindowSense case design has undergone about a hundred versions from concept to the final model.
 Over a dozen iterations were printed and tested to dial in the fit, function, and finish.
+Fail fast and iterate!

 ### Thingiverse
 One could not mention 3D printing without mentioning [Thingiverse](https://www.thingiverse.com), which is the biggest and most well-known